arabog/ALXDiary/Cloud/L4: CI-CD/05 - Monitoring Env/intro.md

 A data visualizer takes copious amounts of seemingly unintelligible data from the data aggregator and produces useful charts and graphs.

+Q: Mark those that could be classified as time-series data.

+Network Traffic
+Application logs
+CPU Usage
+Inches of Rain per Day

+Monitoring Tools
+Data Aggregator	                    Details	Visualizers Graphite	Mature,                 Open-Source, Installable	Grafana Loggly	Managed,                    Cloud-Based, Powerful tooling	Built-In Datadog	Managed,                Cloud-Based, Built-in AI/ML	Built-In Prometheus	                    Open Source, Lightweight, Self-Contained, Installable	Grafana Logstash	                        Open Source, Cloud-Based or Installable	Kibana CloudWatch	                    Built-In to AWS	Built-In

+For demonstration purposes, we will be using Prometheus for this course.

+-: Setting Up Prometheus
+Launch a new instance in EC2 with port 9090 open to the public.
+Log into the instance via SSH.
+Download and extract the Prometheus server files.
+Start Prometheus.
+Open the instance's hostname or IP address in your browser with port 9090.
+Profit!

+Editing Your prometheus.yml File

+-: Exporters
+Exporters Abound
+Data is pulled from various data sources using lightweight agents called an Exporters that are installed on or attached to the data sources themselves.
+Once it knows about an exporter, Prometheus "scrapes" data from those exporters every few seconds.
+No matter how many exporters you have providing data, Prometheus can scrape them all and happily collect your monitoring data in near real-time.

+Available Exporters
+Exporters	                Purpose
+Node exporter	        Provides basic operating system metrics like CPU, Disk and Memory Usage.
+Nginx VTS Exporter	Provides metrics on connections, server zones, and upstream requests.
+Blackbox exporter	    The Blackbox exporter allows black-box probing of endpoints over HTTP,  HTTPS, DNS, TCP, and ICMP

+Github Exporter	        Provides metrics on repository commits, pull requests, and issues.
+MongoDB Exporter	The MongoDB exporter periodically scrapes MongoDB server stats.
+Jira Exporter	            Provides metrics on Jira issues and projects.
+Swagger Stats	        API performance stats available to Prometheus AWS Health Exporter	Provides health metrics on all AWS services and regions.
+... and many more.